apoorv12/apoorv12/README.md

-Hi 👋 My name is Apoorv Khandelwal
+Hi 👋 My name is Apurva Khandelwal
 ==================================

 A Passionate Developer, Entrepreneur & AI Expert
 ------------------------------------------------

 ## 🚀 What I Do
-I am Founder of Brown Mind,  an AI Automation Agency specialize in creating seamless **Agentic Workflow Automation** solutions, empowering businesses to deliver exceptional user experiences.
+I am Founder of BrownMind,  an AI Automation Agency specialize in creating seamless **Agentic Workflow Automation** solutions, empowering businesses to deliver exceptional user experiences.
 My journey spans building automation tools, developing modern web applications, and exploring new AI capabilities to solve real-world challenges.

 ## 🌟 Expertise Highlights
 - **Frontend Development:** Crafting scalable and performant interfaces using frameworks like **Astro**, **Tailwind CSS**, and **Shadcn**.